 After 1266, West Highland and Hebridean chiefs technically held their land from the Scottish king.
-In practice, however, the area was a separate and largely independent kingdom ruled by the Lords of the Isles, chiefs of the Clan Donald.
+In practice, however, the area was a separate, semi-independent kingdom known as the Lordship of the Isles and ruled by the chiefs of Clan Donald.
 The MacDonalds were the real authority in western Scotland until 1493, when their lands were forfeited to the Crown.
 At this point a number of groups that had been aligned with the Clan Donald emerged as independent clans, among them the MacAlasdairs.
-Some MacAlasdair families prudently allied themselves with the Campbells, who eventually replaced Clan Donald as the area's major power; these families “survived Campbell hegemony in their homelands with more success than most” (Neil Grant, Scottish Clans and Tartans).
-But the Clan Donald connection continued, with various MacAlasdair leaders supporting the MacDonalds in that clan's many clashes with the government as well as in local and national conflicts.
-The MacAlasdairs appear to have worn the MacDonald tartan as late as 1745 ("Clan MacAlister News", issue #30 [Jan.
-1997]).
+Some MacAlasdair families prudently allied themselves with the Campbells, who replaced the Clan Donald as the area's major power; these families “survived Campbell hegemony in their homelands with more success than most” (Neil Grant, Scottish Clans and Tartans).
+But the Clan Donald connection continued, with the MacAlasdairs supporting various branches of the MacDonalds (particularly the Islay family and Macdonald of Largie) in their many clashes with the government, as well as in local and national conflicts.

 The Wars of Independence (1297-1304 and 1306-1328)

-The Wars of Religion (mid-1600s)
+The Wars of the Three Kingdoms (1640s))

 The Jacobite Risings (1689-1746)